charkops/charkops.github.io/content/posts/building-this-website.md

 ### C. Basic Configuration

 Every hugo website has a config.toml in its home directory.
-Inside this file you'll find a miriad of options to configure your website
+Inside this file you'll find a miriad of options to configure your website.

 ```toml
 baseURL = "http://example.org/"